noqcks/open-o1-visa/Chapter 1 - The O1 Advantage.md

 It then goes further to say

 > To qualify for an O1 visa, you must demonstrate extraordinary ability by sustained national or international acclaim,

-> Extraordinary ability in the fields of science, education, business or athletics means a level of expertise indicating that you are one of the small percentage who have arisen to the very top of the field
+> Extraordinary ability in the fields of science, education, business or athletics means a level of expertise indicating that you are one of the small percentage who have arisen to the very top of the field.

 So in this case, "extraordinary ability" refers to being in the top few percentage of your field.
 It is crucial to keep this in mind throughout your application process.
 When obtaining letters of recommendation and outlining evidence, it is important to present it in a way that the USCIS immigration officer can clearly understand that you are among the top 1-3% of individuals in your field.